hellerve/blog/wip/Scheme_Macros_I:_Modules.md

 ```
 <div class="figure-label">Fig. 6: A convoluted list transformation</div>

 This definition packs a punch, so let's walk through it slowly.
+An
-We go over the
+illustrative example to make this clearer can be found in Figure 7.
+We go over
-list in export one by one.
+the list in export one by one.
 In each iteration of the mapping function, the
 element will be bound to `%`, as mentioned before.
 If it is a list, we assume
 that it is an aliased form—defined as `(foo :as bar)`—, which means that the
 list will be a pair of the last element `(caddr %)` as a string and the